 - Bring water shoes as you will most likely be walking into the river to bathe the elephants.

 - Bring a change of clothes, towel, and maybe even a bathing suit if you really want to get wet.
-You will be given a uniform to wear so that your clothes don’t get dirty, but it is also advisable to bring an extra change of clothes for the ride home.
+A big bucket list item is to swim with elephants in Thailand so this is your chance!
+You will be given a uniform to wear so that your clothes underneath don’t get dirty if you don’t want to fully get wet, but it is also advisable to bring an extra change of clothes for the ride home.

 - ENP isn’t only for elephants!
 They rehabilitate several different types of animals including buffalo, cats, birds, and offer programs for visitors to volunteer with dogs.